-NB On the Policy Map Figure VB1 - Where the red outline of the Conservation Area and blue line of the Settlement Boundary are shown side by side, they are actually contiguous, following exactly the same line i.e., the Conservation Area boundary.
+NB On Map 10 - Where the red outline of the Conservation Area and blue line of the Settlement Boundary are shown side by side, they are actually contiguous, following exactly the same line i.e., the Conservation Area boundary.
 Deviations from the Conservation Area boundary are discussed in detail below.
 Generally, gardens have been included in the settlement boundary unless they are extensive e.g., in areas of the Conservation Area 3 and 4.